polubis/Design-Architectural-patterns/README.md

 ##### Not needed properties

-> BAD - idx, label properties should be optional
+> BAD - idx, label properties should be optional.
 ```ts
 interface FormConfigItem {
     label: string;